 Designing with Images

-As with all other products, Zazzle supports images in either PNG or JPEG formats.
+As with all other products, Zazzle supports images in PNG, JPEG, GIF, TIF, PDF or AI formats.
 For dark apparel specifically, we recommend using PNG images with transparency.

 Images with the color white

 When you design for our non-dark styles and colors, any 'white' in your design is ignored and not printed.
 It is treated as transparent, so that the color of the shirt shows through.

 When designing for dark apparel, you now have the ability to specify which parts of your design should be transparent, and which parts should actually be printed as 'white'.

 For dark apparel, we recommend PNG images with transparency.
 For transparency to be supported, your images must be PNGs with transparency.